Support & Help

 Pronunciation of 'Deoxyribonucleic acid'

-The word 'Deoxyribonucleic acid' refers to DNA, the molecule that carries genetic instructions in living organisms.
-It is pronounced as 'dee-ox-ee-rye-boh-noo-klay-ik as-id' in English (en-US).
+The word 'Deoxyribonucleic acid' is pronounced as /diˌɒksɪˌraɪboʊˌnjuːkleɪɪk ˈæsɪd/ in English (en-US).
+It refers to the molecule that carries genetic information in living organisms and many viruses.

 Word Origin